Why car dealer isn’t honoring internet price

 The price they SHOW you is not the entire picture.

-Then, the car research website may even state the vehicle you’ve found (at the top of the list) is a great deal.
+Then, the car research website may even tell you that the vehicle you’ve found (at the top of the list) is a great deal.

 Right?